Prime Minister of India, Narendra Modi, did not agree carbon reduction

 Thames was once such waterway in years gone by.

-Cannonball International EV series of road runs is open to all comers
+Cannonball International was a proposed series of EV road runs is open to all comers

 provided they hold a valid driving licence and stay within the speed

-limits.
-This is an event for people who care about conserving our planet.
+This was an event for people who care about conserving our planet.

 Cars must be based on production running gear, though modification of